Thursday, August 27, 2020

 "Murals" of another type:

-Our walk took us to Governor's Mansion State Historic Park which was occupied by 13 California governors and their families from 1903 to 1967.
+Our walk took us to the Governor's Mansion State Historic Park, which was occupied by 13 California governors and their families from 1903 to 1967.
 The mansion was built in the Second Empire Italianate style in 1877 for a hardware merchant.
 Some of the flowers, shrubs, and trees on the grounds were planted the year the mansion was completed!

 Pretty colorful mural by the Avis car rental lot, don't you think?!